mitre/caldera/docs/Plugins-evals.md

 This Eval plugin ability uses [Empire's Invoke-PSInject](https://github.com/EmpireProject/PSInject/blob/master/Invoke-PSInject.ps1) to perform the injection.
 This  ability added the [EnumProcesses function from Empire's Invoke-BypassUACTokenManipulation.ps1](https://github.com/EmpireProject/Empire/blob/master/data/module_source/privesc/Invoke-BypassUACTokenManipulation.ps1#L876) script in, as it now allows CALDERA to find a high integrity process to inject in to on the fly.

 \*Note like Step 3.A if there is no high integrity process running and owned by the current user the script will fail.
 We recommend spawning cmd.exe as the high integrity process prior to starting the DIY Eval.
-Read more about the lab setup [here]()
+Read more about the lab setup [here](https://attackevals.mitre.org/methodology/round1/environment.html).

 ### Adversary Profile 3 - ATTACK Eval APT 3 Scenario 1 Step 4-5A